z88kat/lilygo-paper-watch/README.md

 ## Battery Life

 The battery life of the qpaper is approx. 3-4 days with a 250 mAh battery.
 The battery life can be extended by using a bigger battery.
 The battery life can be extended even further by disabling the WiFi connection in `src/os_config.h`.
 This will disable the NTP time sync and weather display.

+## Weather Display

+The weather display is implemented using the OpenWeatherMap API (https://openweathermap.org/api).
+You need to create an account and get an API key.
+The API key needs to be entered in `src/os_config.h`.
+The weather display will be disabled when the key is not defined by `#define WEATHER_API_KEY` in `src/os_config.h`.

+You location can be set by entering your address in `src/os_config.h` in the `WEATHER_LOCATION` variable.
+Enter City, Country.
+For example: `#define WEATHER_LOCATION "Amsterdam,NL"`